oJumpy/BO1-T5-Zombies-AutoTimers/README.md

 ## Setup Instructions

 ### 1. Host Player (Server)
-The host is the player whose timer will control the split segments, starts, resets, and layout tracking data.
+The host is the player whose timer will control the game timer, round split, error trackers.

 1. Right-click LiveSplit -> **Edit Layout...** -> Click the **+** button -> **Other** -> **BO1 Zombies Tracker - Timer Sync**.
 2. Double-click the component to open its settings.